phylum-dev/documentation/docs/integrations/github_app.md

 ![Phylum groups management](../../assets/phylum_groups_management.png)

 The default group that is created is owned by the account that installed the GitHub App.
-If you would like a different account to manage the GitHub App and group you may [transfer ownership](../knowledge_base/transfer_group_ownership.md) of the group.

 ### Policy